 Halloween animatronics are mechanical decorations that can move, make noise, or interact with people walking by.
 They may be pricier than other decorations, but serious Halloween aficionados know that high-quality animatronics pay for themselves over years of use.
 If you’re considering one for your home, start by setting a budget for yourself and determining your Halloween theme before making any purchases.
 Once you’re ready to commit, consider visiting a reputable retailer — like Spirit Halloween or a local specialty store — in person to see the animatronics’ effects with your own eyes.
 If an in-person visit isn’t feasible and you must purchase something online, it’s crucial to read reviews and watch videos of the animatronics in action to gauge their quality and functionality.

-Tip: If you don’t have the budget right now for animatronics, consider purchasing them during clearance sales after Halloween to get premium items at a fraction of the cost for the following year.
+Tip: If you don’t have the budget right now for animatronics, consider purchasing them during clearance sales after Halloween to get premium items at a fraction of the cost for the following year. |

-10. Storing Your Halloween Decorations
+15. Storing Your Halloween Decorations

 Storing your Halloween decorations properly is key to ensuring you can reuse them every year.
 When it’s time to put your Halloween items away, begin by thoroughly cleaning them to remove dust and dirt, especially if they were used outside.
-For delicate items, such as animatronics or light fixtures, make sure to store them in their original packaging, or wrap them in bubble wrap or soft cloth to prevent any damage.
+For delicate items, such as animatronics or light fixtures, make sure to store them in their original packaging or wrap them in bubble pack or soft cloth to prevent any damage.
 Launder and dry fabric items like costumes and tablecloths, and be sure to store them in a cool, dry place, ideally in vacuum-sealed bags to prevent mildew and protect from insects.
-Where possible, place everything in sturdy storage containers like plastic bins, which are more durable than cardboard boxes and can guard your decorations from moisture and pests.
+Where possible, place everything in sturdy storage containers like plastic bins, which are more durable than cardboard boxes and can protect your decorations from moisture and pests.
 While you can store items in a basement or garage, consider placing them in a climate-controlled storage unit to clear space in your home for items you’ll need on a more regular basis.